China's Real Estate Bubble

 a wider American slowdown, an almost inevitable consequence of a tightening of

-monetary policy as the Federal Reserve raised short-term interest rates from I
+monetary policy as the Federal Reserve raised short-term interest rates from I pet cent to 5)1.; per cent; this had a modest but

-impact on average mortgage rates, which went up by roughly a quarter (from 5.34
+nevertheless significant impact on average mortgage rates, which went up by

-to 6.66 per cent).
-The effect on the subprime market of this seemingly
+roughly a quarter (from 5.34 to 6.66 per cent).
+The effect on the subprime

-innocuous change in credit conditions was devastating.
-As soon as the teaser
+market of this seemingly innocuous change in credit conditions was devastating.

-rates expired and the mortgages reset at new and much higher interest rates,
+As soon as the teaser rates expired and the mortgages reset at new and much

-payments.
-As early as March 20°7, about one in three subprime mortgages in the
+their mortgage payments.
+As early as March 20°7, about

-48235 ZIP code were more than sixty days in arrears, effectively on the verge
+one in three subprime mortgages in the 48235 ZIP code were more than sixty days

-of foreclosure.
-The effect was to burst the real estate bubble, causing house
+in arrears, effectively on the verge of foreclosure.
+The effect was to burst the real estate bubble, causing house prices to

-Britain since the early 1990s.
-In this respect, West Outer Drive was a
+early 1990s.
+In this respect, West Outer Drive was a harbinger of a wider

-harbinger of a wider crisis of the American real estate market, the
+crisis of the American real estate market, the ramifications of which would

-ramifications of which would rock the financial system of the Western world to
+rock the financial system of the Western world to its foundations.

 On a sultry Friday